-Prior to the 2022-2023 school year, an analysis of district-wide student data determined the District's Targeted Instructional Area (TIA) for professional learning should be the comprehension of informational text.
-An instructional focus statement was created in order to align our professional learning efforts to the TIA:
+Prior to the 2022-2023 school year, a comprehensive analysis of district-wide student data identified comprehension of informational text as the District's Targeted Instructional Area (TIA) for professional learning.
+To guide and align our efforts, the following instructional focus statement was established:

-Each and every LMSV student will improve their ability to read, understand and make meaning of grade level appropriate informational text across all content areas.
+Each and every LMSV student will improve their ability to read, understand, and make meaning of grade-level appropriate informational text across all content areas.
 All staff will focus on the development of specific reading and thinking strategies aligned to the California State Standards.

-Professional learning for the 2023-2024 school year focused on the implementation of the instructional focus statement through the Framework for Powerful Learning.
-As a district, we focused on collaborative conversations about text and short constructed responses about informational text as powerful practices that would help students improve their ability to read, understand and make meaning of grade level informational text.
-At bi-weekly Learning Leaders, our certificated administrators engaged in deep learning around close reading, annotation, text-dependent questions, collaborative conversations, and short constructed responses.
-IDS teachers participated in parallel learning at their weekly meetings.
-Together, site leaders and IDS teachers led Site Learning Days (SLD) for school staff to ensure that we were honoring our commitment that all staff will focus on the development of reading and thinking strategies using informational text across all content areas.
+For the 2024-2025 school year, professional learning continued to be centered on the implementation of this instructional focus through the Framework for Powerful Learning.
+As a district, we emphasized the powerful instructional practice of explicit vocabulary instruction, building upon our previous focus areas of collaborative conversations about text and short constructed responses related to informational texts.
+These high-leverage practices are designed to support students in deepening their comprehension and analysis of informational text across disciplines.

+Our certificated administrators participated in bi-weekly Learning Leaders meetings, engaging in deep learning related to the TIA, the identified powerful practices, and instructional leadership.
+Simultaneously, IDS teachers explored these same areas through weekly collaboration.
+Together, site leaders and IDS teachers facilitated Site Learning Days (SLD) to provide school-based professional learning and ensure all staff remained focused on enhancing students' reading and thinking strategies using informational texts in every content area.

-In addition, we continue to invest in the development of shared leadership to ensure the implementation of the Framework for Powerful Learning would be successful at our school sites.
+Additionally, we continue to invest in the development of shared leadership to ensure the implementation of the Framework for Powerful Learning would be successful at our school sites.
 Three times this year, site leaders, IDS teachers, and two representative members of the school's Instructional Leadership Team (ILT) were brought in for full-day training and collaboration with a facilitator (Dr. Bonnie McGrath).
 Our work with Dr. McGrath focused on ensuring that there was shared leadership and accountability at the school sites for the implementation of professional learning and the monitoring of outcomes for students.
-ILTs focused on quality indicators for each powerful practice, engaged in conversations around collecting data, measuring, and modifying their site implementation, and learned protocols around student work analysis.
+ILTs focused on quality indicators for each powerful practice, engaged in conversations around collecting data, measuring, and modifying their site implementation, and learned protocols around student work and data analysis.
 We will continue this work into the next year as we have seen tremendous impact on sites throughout the district.